TerrellAW/Allergy-Free-Recipes/README.md

 - Node.js
 - npm

+In the terminal, navigate to the project's root folder.
-To start development server run the command: npm run dev
+To start development server from there, run the command: npm run dev

 Web app will be available in your browser at http://localhost:3000